- Home

 Remember that sometimes change is necessary

 Many of us find change difficult because it can initially make us feel unsettled and anxious.
 But change is often a necessary part of life.
-It’s easy to get stuck in a routine that doesn’t make us happy, but to continue with it anyway because it’s comfortable and familiar.
+It’s easy to get stuck in a routine that doesn’t make us happy, but to continue anyway because it’s comfortable and familiar.

 We can get used to everything in life, including being unhappy.
 But we shouldn’t have to, and often we only need to take those first few steps outside of our comfort zone to realise what we’ve been missing…